lucasmfaria/image_classifier/README.md

 - [X] Script to generate the data splits (train, test and validation).
 - [X] Under sampling for the majority classes, controlled by the user.
 - [X] Train and test scripts
+- [X] Script to save the last trained model with test statistics
 - [X] Create user interface to train, test, predict and serve model (need to improve)
 - [X] Create unit tests (need to improve)
 - [ ] Create API for model serving/deploy